OlivBerg/CST8916_Remote/assignment2/assignment2.md

 ## Executive Summary (10%)

 ### Summary

-This report presents a comparative analysis of the three major cloud computing providers: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
-The objective is to evaluate their capabilities across specific modern architectural patterns, including RESTful APIs, GraphQL, WebSocket communications, Data Streaming, and Stream Analysis.
-Through a review of service catalogues and documentation, this report assesses which provider offers the most robust solutions for real-time applications such as chat services, gaming, and financial trading.
+This report presents a comparative analysis of the three major cloud computing providers: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) are evaluated for their capabilities across modern architectural patterns, including RESTful APIs, GraphQL, WebSocket communications, Data Streaming, and Stream Analysis.
+This report assesses which provider offers the most robust solutions for real-time applications such as chat services, gaming, and financial trading by reviewing their service catalogues and documentation.

-The analysis highlights that while all three providers offer functional solutions for these technologies, they cater to different organizational needs.
-AWS is identified as the market leader with the deepest service catalogue, making it a versatile choice for a wide range of companies from startups to enterprises.
-Microsoft Azure distinguishes itself through superior enterprise integration and strict compliance standards, positioning it as the optimal choice for large-scale organizations and government entities, particularly for real-time communication needs.
+While all three providers offer functional solutions for these technologies, they cater to different organizational needs.
+AWS is the market leader with the deepest service catalogue, making it a versatile choice for companies of all sizes, from startups to enterprises.
+Microsoft Azure stands out through its superior enterprise integration and strict compliance standards, making it the optimal choice for large-scale organizations and government entities, particularly for real-time communication needs.
 GCP, while strong in analytics, relies more heavily on partnered integrations and presents a more fragmented user experience.

 ### Key Findings and Recommendations: